openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     TestNG.dirs = .

+You can mix TestNG and JUnit tests in the same group of tests, although it may not be good style to do so.

-###  How does jtreg run TestNG tests?
+###  How does jtreg run TestNG and JUnit tests?

 Tests using `@run testng` are compiled in the standard way, with TestNG libraries on the classpath.
 The test is run using the class `org.testng.TestNG`.

+Tests using `@run junit` are compiled in the standard way, with JUnit libraries on the classpath.
+The test is run using the class `org.junit.runner.JUnitCore`.

-For any TestNG test in a group of TestNG tests, any tests in the group that need compiling are compiled together before any test in the group is run.
+For any JUnit or TestNG tests in a group of TestNG or JUnit tests, any tests in the group that need compiling are compiled together, before any test in the group is run.
 Then, the selected test classes are run one at a time using `org.testng.TestNG`.
-Each test that is run will have its results stored in a corresponding *.jtr file.
+If the class imports JUnit classes, it will be run with TestNG "mixed mode" enabled.
+Each test that is run will have its results stored in a corresponding `*.jtr` file.  _Note:_ it is not possible to reliably determine via static analysis which files may contain TestNG or JUnit tests and which do not.
+As a result, jtreg may run some classes only to have TestNG report that no tests were found in the file.
+If there are many such classes in the group, you may want to move those classes to a separate library that can be used by the tests in the group; this will avoid jtreg running the library classes in case they contain tests.

-### How do I specify any libraries I want to use in TestNG tests?
+### How do I specify any libraries I want to use in TestNG and JUnit tests?

-Tests using `@run testng` can use `@library` and `@build` in the standard way.
-For any test in a group of TestNG tests, you can specify the library by adding a line specifying the library in the TEST.properties file in the package root directory for the group of tests.
+Tests using `@run testng` or `@run junit`can use `@library` and `@build` in the standard way.For any test in a group of TestNG or JUnit tests, you can specify the library by adding a line specifying the library in the TEST.properties file in the package root directory for the group of tests.